department-of-veterans-affairs/vets-website/src/platform/site-wide/mega-menu/README.md

 ### Dependancies

-There are style dependancies that need to be added to the project to make the MegaMenu work properly.
+There are style dependencies that need to be added to the project to make the MegaMenu work properly.

 - formation
 - uswds 1.6.10